-In the diffusive limit $a\gg\lambda$, where $\lambda$ is the mean free path of the carriers, the dipole moment can be calculated by solving the Laplace equation $\Delta V(r, \theta)=-\nabla \cdot \ve{j}/\sigma=0$ for the potential in the plane in which the current density $\ve{j}(r,\theta)=\sigma \ve{E}(r,\theta)$ spreads out (the conductivity in the defect is assumed to be zero).
-Since there are no sources and drains in the area of interest (the current is injected and extracted far away from the defect), the normal component of the current density at the defect boundary must be zero, while the potential (and thus also its tangential gradient $\partial V/\partial \theta$) must be continuous.
-With these boundary conditions, the transport dipole moment in the diffusive limit becomes \cite{Jackson2021}
+In the diffusive limit $a\gg\lambda$, where $\lambda$ is the mean free path of the carriers, the resistivity dipole moment $p$ can be calculated by solving the Laplace equation $\Delta V(r, \theta)=-\nabla \cdot \ve{j}/\sigma=0$ for the potential in the film in which the current density $\ve{j}(r,\theta)=\sigma \ve{E}(r,\theta)$ spreads out. {Solving the Laplace equation for a circular hole, the following boundary conditions apply \cite{CumaThesis}: Since there are no sources and drains in the area of interest (the current is injected and extracted far away from the defect), the normal component of the current density at the defect boundary must be zero, while the potential (and thus also its tangential gradient $\partial V/\partial \theta$) must be continuous.} {It follows the resistivity dipole moment in the diffusive limit} \cite{Jackson2021}

-\textit{i.e}, it scales linearly with the area of the defect and the driving electric field.
-Inserting $p_\mathrm{D}$ into Eq.~\ref{eq1:potentialDipole} results in a potential around the defect which reaches $V_\mathrm{D}(r=a, \theta=(90\pm90)^{\circ} )=\pm E_0a$ at the edges of the defect (Fig.~\ref{fig:1})d.
-The origin of the dipole is the accumulation of carriers in front of and the depletion behind the defect, which in turn has two consequences: Inside the defect, the electric field is constant and twice as large as $E_0$ (potential $V(r,\theta)=-2E_0r \cos\theta=-2E_0x$), while outside the defect, a local electric field arises that is opposite to the driving field $E_0$.
-Thus, the (diffusive) current $\ve{j}$ around the defect is reduced, leading to an increase in resistance in its vicinity.
-As Fig.~\ref{fig:1}b-c shows, the resistivity dipole in the diffusive regime can be calculated in the model of a resistor network \cite{CumaThesis}, in excellent agreement with the analytical solution in Eqs.~\ref{eq1:potentialDipole} and \ref{eq2:dipoleMoment_diffusive}.